-Similar to golf and FootGolf, disc golf uses the same scoring systems and goals, except players throw discs into baskets.
-Disc golf has been around much longer than FootGolf, founded in the 1970s.
-Unlike traditional golf, courses are generally free and one can play anytime.
+Similar to golf, disc golf uses the same scoring systems and objectives, except players throw discs into baskets.
+Disc golf has been around since the 1970s and unlike traditional golf, courses are generally free and one can play anytime.
 Disc golf was designed for all ages, to be a healthy form of exercise with very little risk of physical injury.

 Where did disc golf come from?

 Disc golf may have been around, in a sense, since the early 1900s, but the first recorded instance of play was in Saskatchewan, Canada in 1926.
 Then, it was called “Tin Lid Golf.”
 Disc golf as it is known today started in the early 1960s.
 Five years later, Kevin Donnelly organized the first disc golf tournament.